Deep-Web-Solutions-GmbH/dws-wordpress-core/readme.txt

 === Changelog ===

+= 1.2.1 =
+* No longer adds the WP timezone to ACF datetimepicker value when converting it to timestamp.

 = 1.2.0 =
 * Updates and installation of plugins, including dws plugins and dws modules.
 * New custom permissions for the DWS menus.